How to participate

 - Submission deadline

-Remember: all your audio-visual material must be uploaded to your account by 15th of May of 2017.
+Remember: all your audio-visual material must be uploaded to your account by 30th May, 2018.

 - Selection criteria